NEW ERA OF MOBILE ENERGY

 2. The market is searching for the next leap — a solution free from logistics and grid dependence.
 Pain points are clear: high cost, slow scalability, limited use cases.

-3. VENDOR is the natural evolution of these trends, but with zero infrastructure reliance and ultra-low energy cost (€0.009/kWh).
+3. VENDOR represents the next paradigm shift beyond these limitations, but with zero infrastructure reliance and ultra-low energy cost (€0.009/kWh).

 4. While capital is overheated in legacy categories, VENDOR opens a new investment frontier.You get in before the crowd — in what will soon become the new standard.